Ali-Barzegari-d/week8_2nd_sample/README.md

 ## 1. Overview

-In this lab, you will integrate your understanding of C++ exception safety, RAII, templates, and compile-time type analysis.
+In this lab, you will deepen your understanding of **C++ code organization**, focusing on:

-You will implement multiple modular components that demonstrate resource management, template-based abstractions, and concept-driven constraints.
+- templates, and type analysis
+- clean separation of interface and implementation,
+- safe and modular library design,
+- proper use of the preprocessor for debugging and configuration, and
+- namespace hygiene and encapsulation.

 The lab consists of four tasks: